 Religion reporting is more complicated than ever because of the vast amount of information

-available to reporters through experts, sites, polls, books, advocacy groups, public relations agencies, research reports and more.
+available to reporters through experts, websites, polls, books, advocacy groups, public relations agencies, research reports and more.
 Most of this information is instantly accessible online, but not all of it is reliable.
 What’s more, faith groups have gotten more sophisticated about pushing their interests, so reporters often end up with conflicting information.

-The posts a wide variety of resources, including the Internet’s most extensive list of links to religious media daily roundup of headlines Here are some tips on dealing with statistics, experts, sites and books.
+The ReligionLink library posts a wide variety of resources, including the Internet’s most extensive list of links to religious media and a daily roundup of headlines.
+Also check out ReligionStylebook.com, an independent supplement to The Associated Press Stylebook.
+Here are some tips on dealing with statistics, experts, websites and books.

 Numbers